June 3, 2021

 Please read my March 4 Facebook post to better understand my position, particularly in regards to some of the new variants which the current vaccines may not work well against.

 Moderna and Pfizer vaccines, along with J&J, are not FDA approved, but allowed for emergency use only.
 Those who get the shots are part of a clinical trial that is not being statistically monitored.
 A large-scale medical intervention on hundreds of millions of people is being undertaken without the necessary research to meticulously determine the short- and long-term consequences.
-Vaccinated individuals are showing up at emergency rooms with a variety of signs and symptoms and we have not forewarned our already overstressed doctors on how to manage such patients.
-We basically have partially effective vaccines that were formulated last year before the new variants became widespread and nobody can tell us for certain how many months of necessary protection, on average, they provide.
+Vaccinated individuals are showing up at emergency rooms with a variety of signs and symptoms and we have not forewarned our already-overstressed doctors on how to manage such patients.
+Countless blood tests, CT scans, MRIs, and EKGs are being ordered at enormous expense to society.
+We basically have partially effective vaccines that were formulated last year before the new variants became predominant and nobody can tell us for certain how many months of necessary protection, on average, they provide.
 Is it four months, six months, eight months, or longer?
-If an elderly couple was vaccinated in January of this year, is it safe for them to gather indoors with their kids and grandchildren in June?
-Or go safely on a cruise in the summer?
+If an elderly couple was vaccinated in January of this year, is it safe for them to gather indoors with their kids and grandchildren on July 4th?
+Or go safely on a cruise in August?
 People are getting infected, hospitalized, and dying even after receiving the two doses.
-These vaccines reduce but do not stop transmission of the virus from one person to the other and require frequent booster shots.
+These vaccines temporarily reduce but do not stop transmission of the virus from one person to the other and will require booster shots.
 Is it safe to keep getting these jabs over and over again every few months?
+About 8% of those who got the first shot did not return for the second.
+Was it because they had moderate or severe side effects, or died, or had a family member, co-worker, or friend with a serious reaction?
+The damage to the body after repeated shots will be worse.
+I wonder what percent of the fully vaccinated will opt out of the upcoming booster shot in the fall.
 Could frequent vaccination dysregulate the immune system?
 Trigger autoimmune conditions?
+Cause neurodegenerative conditions?
 It is legitimate to ask such questions, science requires it.
-These rushed vaccines can have quite unpleasant and serious side effects and in a minority of cases cause long-lasting damage to the body -- especially to the nerves and cardiovascular system -- and even death.
+These rushed vaccines can have quite unpleasant and serious adverse effects and in a minority of cases cause long-lasting damage to the body -- especially to the nerves and cardiovascular system.
 I know of individuals who have had relentless tinnitus (ringing in the ears) that has not let up for months.
 If someone is injured the vaccine manufacturers are protected from lawsuits.
 A vaccine-harmed individual may be burdened with large medical bills if not well insured, and even though the government supposedly provides a vaccine injury fund, good luck trying to prove that a severe harm or death that occurred a week or a month or a year later was due to the vaccine.
 A 78-year-old woman in Southern California died within minutes after a shot and the local health authorities were not willing to attribute her death to the shot.

-In order for a vaccine to achieve adequate herd immunity it should be at least 80% effective and last several years or a lifetime.
+The public who follows mainstream news has been sold a fairy tale.
+In order for a vaccine to have a chance at helping achieve herd immunity it should be very safe, prevent the vaccinated from transmitting the virus to others, and be at least 80% effective for a period lasting several years or a lifetime.
+The current ones fall signifcantly short of these qualities.
+After each shot a small percentage will be harmed and not return for a booster.
+Progressively, over time, this will shrink the pool of vaccinated who get boosters and will leave a growing number whose bodies cannot tolerate further damage.
 The polio vaccine provides lifelong immunity and this virus has been practically eradicated.
-These Covid vaccines, in some ways, are similar to the flu vaccine.
+These Covid vaccines are, in many ways, similar to the flu vaccines.
 We have been giving flu vaccines for a long time yet there is still no herd immunity.
 Is it possible imperfect vaccines -- partial benefit for a limited period -- could spur the Covid-19 virus into mutating to strains that become more resistant to vaccination?
+It could happen.
 Furthermore, many people think that once they get the shots they are almost fully protected for a year.
-These individuals will drop their guard, have unsafe gatherings, and do activities that put them at a higher risk of catching the virus and transmitting it than if they never got the vaccine and took adequate precautions.
-A study from New Zealand theorized that those who are vaccinated could harbor the Covid virus in their nose and pass it on to others more easily since they may not have much symptoms whereas an unvaccinated person would notice some flu-like symptoms rather quickly and self quarantine.
-Therefore it is unfair and intellectually dishonest to blame those who choose not to get vaccinated for not achieving herd immunity.
-By the way...
-Australia, New Zealand, China, Taiwan, Singapore, and Bhutan practically eradicated the virus within their borders without the use of vaccines.
-They did it through public health measures.
-Now some of them are vaccinatng their citizens which makes no sense; the hazards could well exceed the benefits when they have so few cases in their countries.
+These individuals will drop their guard, have unsafe gatherings, and engage in activities that put them at a higher risk of catching the virus and transmitting it than if they never got the vaccine and took adequate precautions.
+A study from New Zealand theorized that those who are vaccinated could harbor the Covid virus in their nose and pass it on to others more easily since they may not have much symptoms initially, whereas an unvaccinated person would notice some flu-like symptoms rather quickly and self quarantine.
+Therefore it is unfair, intellectually dishonest, and frankly not supported by scientific evidence to bully and blame the unvaccinated for not achieving herd immunity.
+People who truly believe vaccination provides them with excellent protection should not be overly concerned being around others who are not.
+By the way, in 2020, Australia, New Zealand, China, Taiwan, Singapore, and Bhutan practically eradicated the virus within their borders.
+They did it not through vaccination, but through public health measures.
+Now they are vaccinatng their citizens which makes no sense; the harm to those who get the shots will exceed the benefits since they have so few cases in their countries.

-Please talk to your health care provider before you decide whether vaccination is appropriate in your own particular situation (although, sadly, few are well-informed on this topic, through no fault of their own).
+Please talk to your health care provider before you decide whether vaccination is appropriate in your own particular situation (although, sadly, few have been well-informed on this topic, through little fault of their own).
 A Covid-19 infection can sometimes be serious and fatal.
-A small percentage can have long-lasting health issues.
+A small percentage have long-lasting health issues.
 We all have different reasons for getting these shots, or deciding not to (at least for the time being).
-We should hold no judgment against anyone who wants to get vaccinated or who wants to wait for additional safety and efficacy studies.
+We should hold no judgment against anyone who has been vaccinated or who wants to wait for additional safety and efficacy studies.
 Or, perhaps, wait for an improved second generation vaccine that protects against the new variants and is safer.

-I hope brilliant scientists find good anti-viral medications that stop this virus dead in its tracks (there is hope, an anti-viral nasal spray may soon come on the market).
-Ivermectin is also showing some promise in terms of prevention and treatment (I still need to learn more about it).
-A healthy diet with fruits and vegetables, weight loss, exercise, deep sleep, smoking cessation, frequent fresh outdoors air and sun exposure and/or vitamin D, perhaps additional vitamin C and quercetin, are all likely to reduce the overall inflammatory state of our body, and thus reduce the severity of a viral illness, whether vaccinated or not.
+I hope brilliant scientists find good anti-viral medications that stop this virus dead in its tracks (there is hope, an anti-viral nasal spray may come on the market).
+Ivermectin is also showing some promise in terms of prevention and treatment (I don't have personal experience with it).
+A healthy diet with fruits and vegetables, foods high in probiotics, weight loss, exercise, deep sleep, smoking cessation, frequent fresh outdoors air and sun exposure and/or vitamin D, perhaps additional vitamin C and quercetin, are all likely to reduce the overall inflammatory state of our body, and thus reduce the severity of a viral illness, whether vaccinated or not.

 I wish you all stay safe.
 In these challenging times let us all empathically support each other to make the best of our situation no matter what our opinions.

 Note: I retired in 2018 and was traveling around the world until this pandemic started.
 Friends and family kept asking me about the benefits and safety of these vaccines and wanted an honest opinion, so I began to research it and write about it.
 The deeper I delved into it, the more I wanted to solve the puzzle.
 I originally placed this post on my personal Facebook Ray Sahelian page and it had more than 1,500 shares.
 Then, without warning, on Sunday April 18 (my post originally was placed on March 17), I woke up to see that the page, with dozens of references to medical journal articles, had been deleted.
 So I moved it here (luckily a friend had copied the article and emailed it to me.)
 I think this is a reasonable and well-thought-out article.
 I am not comforted that FB deleted it without giving any warnings or reasons other than it "violated community standards."
+Are scientists not allowed to voice opinions that diverge from the currently accepted and potentially politically motivated narrative, especially on a topic with such limited understanding?
 So I opened an additional account on MeWe where info is not censored.
-Feel free to Follow me on facebook, or friend me at MeWe; there are groups that discuss Covid vaccine adverse reactions without censorship.
+Feel free to Follow me on Facebook, or friend me at MeWe; there are groups that discuss Covid vaccine adverse reactions without censorship.
 The information below the line has not been updated since 2019.